intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/docker_run_pytorch_inference_in_vscode.md

 ## Run/Develop Pytorch Examples

-Press F1 to bring up the Command Palette and type in "Dev Containers: Attach to Running Container..." and select it and then select `my_container`
+Press F1 to bring up the Command Palette and type in `Dev Containers: Attach to Running Container...` and select it and then select `my_container`

 Now you are in a running Docker Container, Open folder `/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/`.